 which offers a busy cosmopolitan hubbub of main thoroughfares, street vendors, dilapidated buildings and, by night, a colorful and swinging nightlife.

-Overall, authorities in Cuba are warm and welcoming to revenue-producing tourists, and police are likely to look the other way on minor discretions by partying vacationers (although it's probably best to not press your luck).
+Overall, authorities in Cuba are warm and welcoming to revenue-producing tourists, and police are likely to look the other way on minor discretions by partying vacationers (although, as anywhere, it's probably best to not press your luck).

 More about Cuba tourist attractions & travel information around the Web: